antimatterhorn/nidhoggr/docs/source/core_concepts.rst

     periodicWork = [osc]

 before passing this Python list to the controller constructor.
 The controller expects a ``__call__(self,cycle,time,dt)`` method inside each periodic work function and will invoke each ``call`` method at your chosen cadence.
+You can use periodic work to implement many other effects in your simulation, or to perform analysis tasks in real time during integration.